Music of Israel: Hassidic and Orthodox Jewish music

-The Orthodox Jewish community in Israel, along with its counterpart in the United States, has developed a distinct musical style known as Hasidic rock.
+Orthodox Jewish communities in Israel and the United States have developed a musical style known as Hasidic rock.
 This genre combines the instrumentation, sonorities, and rhythms of rock music with melodies influenced by klezmer traditions and lyrics drawn primarily from religious texts.
 Hasidic rock is produced, performed, and distributed largely within the religious community and remains separate from secular Israeli music.
-It is typically not played on secular radio stations or at secular public events, but is broadcast on religious radio and performed at religious gatherings.
+It is typically not played on secular radio stations or at secular public events.

 One of the early figures associated with the development of Hasidic rock was Shlomo Carlebach.
 In Israel, notable Hasidic rock performers include the group Reva L'Sheva and singers Adi Ran and Naftali Abramson.
 Due to halakhic restrictions on women singing before mixed-gender audiences, women do not participate in Hasidic rock performances, and concerts are typically gender-segregated.

 The genre has been widely embraced by segments of the religious Zionist community, including groups such as Gush Emunim.
 However, it has also encountered resistance within parts of the Haredi community.
 As music critic Kobi Sela has noted, some Haredi rabbis object to the expressive style of the genre, particularly when performers vocally emphasize religious themes in a manner perceived as untraditional.

 In recent years, religious singer-songwriter Ishay Ribo has gained popularity among both religious and secular audiences.